AdityaK60/cilium/Documentation/bpf/toolchain.rst

 given that major distributions already ship recent enough kernels by default, but would be needed for testing bleeding edge versions or contributing BPF patches to iproute2 and to the Linux kernel, respectively.
-Similarly, for debugging and introspection purposes building bpftool is optional, but recommended.
+Similarly, for debugging and introspection purposes building bpftool is optional but recommended.

 .. tabs::